SergejRuff/Virusparies/README.md

 ### VirusHunter GT - VhgRunsTable

-The `vhRunsTable()` function takes VirusHunter files as input and generates a graphical table, providing the user with information about which run has found which virus group.
-This makes it a valuable complement to the `vhRunsBarplot()` function.
-While `vhRunsBarplot()` provides the information in a plot that quantifies the number of unique runs finding a virus group, `vhRunsTable()` presents the same information in table form, showing which runs are found along with their names (SRA accessions, FASTQ).
+The `VhgRunsTable()` function takes VirusHunter files as input and generates a graphical table, providing the user with information about which run has found which virus group.
+This makes it a valuable complement to the `VhgRunsBarplot()` function.
+While `VhgRunsBarplot()` provides the information in a plot that quantifies the number of unique runs finding a virus group, `VhgRunsTable()` presents the same information in table form, showing which runs are found along with their names (SRA accessions, FASTQ).

 ``` r